Tree stand safety you can trust and wear all day.

 Working at heights is an integral part of various industries, but it comes with its fair share of risks.
 One such risk that often goes unnoticed is suspension trauma, also known as orthostatic intolerance or orthostatic shock.
 Fall protection is crucial in preventing accidents, but what happens when a worker is suspended in a safety harness after a fall?
 In this comprehensive guide, we’ll dig into the world of suspension trauma (also known as suspension syndrome) in the workplace, discussing rescue plans, OSHA regulations, the prolonged effects of suspension trauma, and what products safety professionals are using to minimize the effects.

 It’s essential to understand the importance of having a well-thought-out rescue plan for workers operating at heights.
 The Occupational Safety and Health Administration (OSHA) provides guidelines and regulations to ensure the safety of workers engaged in such activities.
 Falls can still occur despite the best safety measures in place, which is why it is crucial for employers to have a well-defined rescue plan in accordance with OSHA’s 1926.502(d)(20) requirement.
-This regulation mandates that employers provide prompt rescue and medical assistance to workers in the event of a fall, emphasizing the importance of a comprehensive safety strategy that covers both fall prevention and rescue procedures.
+This regulation mandates that employers provide prompt rescue and medical assistance to workers in the event of a fall, emphasizing the importance of a comprehensive fall protection plan strategy that covers both fall prevention and rescue procedures.
 The OSHA “Safety and Health Information Bulletin” emphasizes the necessity of prompt rescue measures in case a fall occurs.
 The key elements of a rescue plan should include:

 OSHA sets strict standards for fall protection systems to minimize the risk of falls and the potential for suspension trauma.
 Fall protection for suspended falls primarily involves the proper use of personal protective equipment (PPE) such as a fall arrest harness, lanyards, and self-retracting lifelines.
 These safety measures are designed to arrest a fall and prevent the worker from hitting the ground.